Formator/ServiceStackGoogleAuthAzure/README.md

 Reproduction of error 502 on Azure with Google Auth and ServiceStack

 ### Setup manual

-1. Create Azure Web Site with new database and storage
+#### 1. Create Azure Web Site with new database and link it with web site
+* .NET FRAMEWORK VERSION: V4.5

+* MANAGED PIPELINE MODE: INTEGRATED

-2. Web config changes
+#### 2. Web config changes
 ```XML
   <appSettings>
 	<add key="AppDb" value="{Azure connection string}" />